Solar Simulator Applications

 To assess solar cell performances (or other photo dependent processes), you'll need consistent solar illumination.
 Changeable weather, day-night cycles and varying daylight hours make using actual sunlight impractical for repeat experiments.
 Also, atmospheric effects mean that the intensity of solar radiation varies over the Earth's surface.
 This makes it hard to compare devices tested in different locations.

-Solar simulators are designed to address these issues by accurately and consistently mimicking solar radiation.
+A solar simulator addresses these issues by accurately and consistently mimicking solar radiation.
 The light from a solar simulator aims to reproduce a standard solar spectrum (usually AM1.5G).
 By using carefully calibrated solar simulators, solar cells made in any lab around the world can be easily and systematically compared, which enables PV research to advance more quickly.

 Solar Cell Characterization